freitasgouvea/universal-token-vault/README.md

 ### Token Activation and Deactivation

-- `activateToken(address _token, bool _hasAmount, bool _hasId, bytes4 _depositFunctionSignature, bytes4 _withdrawFunctionSignature, uint8 _fromParamIndexForDeposit, uint8 _amountParamIndexForDeposit, uint8 _idParamIndexForDeposit, uint8 _toParamIndexForWithdraw, uint8 _amountParamIndexForWithdraw, uint8 _idParamIndexForWithdraw)`: Registers a token in the vault with specific parameters.
+- `activateToken(address _token, bool _hasAmount, bool _hasId, bytes4 _depositFunctionSignature, bytes4 _withdrawFunctionSignature, uint8 _fromParamIndexForDeposit, uint8 _toParamIndexForDeposit, uint8 _amountParamIndexForDeposit, uint8 _idParamIndexForDeposit, uint8 _fromParamIndexForWithdraw, uint8 _toParamIndexForWithdraw, uint8 _amountParamIndexForWithdraw, uint8 _idParamIndexForWithdraw)`: Registers a token in the vault with specific parameters.
   - `_token`: The address of the token to be activated.
   - `_hasAmount`: Indicates if the token has an amount parameter.
   - `_hasId`: Indicates if the token has an ID parameter.
   - `_depositFunctionSignature`: The function signature for deposit.
   - `_withdrawFunctionSignature`: The function signature for withdrawal.
   - `_fromParamIndexForDeposit`: The index of the from parameter for deposit.
+  - `_toParamIndexForDeposit`: The index of the from parameter for deposit.
   - `_amountParamIndexForDeposit`: The index of the amount parameter for deposit.
   - `_idParamIndexForDeposit`: The index of the ID parameter for deposit.
+  - `_fromParamIndexForWithdraw`: The index of the to parameter for withdrawal.
   - `_toParamIndexForWithdraw`: The index of the to parameter for withdrawal.
   - `_amountParamIndexForWithdraw`: The index of the amount parameter for withdrawal.
   - `_idParamIndexForWithdraw`: The index of the ID parameter for withdrawal.